Dead List: The Elderly in Horror Movies

 Don’t Breathe (2016)

-Three young burglars break into the home of a man who they suspect is an easy mark.
-He’s an elderly blind man, who has a military pension pile of cash in a safe somewhere in his dilapidated Detroit House.
-The youngsters completely underestimated their mark, as the blind man (Stephen Lang) is a vicious powerhouse and more powerful than any of them could have imagined.
-When the burglars find that they have locked themselves into the man’s house, breaking out just became much harder than breaking in.
-Lang is an intimidating presence here, and for a good portion of the movie, you feel that he is justified in taking these kids out for trying to steal his stuff.
-But one fateful turkey baster will change your mind on who the rooting interest in this movie is… and it’s not him.
+Three young burglars break into the home of a man whom they suspect is an easy mark.
+He’s an elderly blind man who receives a military pension.
+They believe he has lots of cash stored in a safe in his dilapidated Detroit House.
+The youngsters completely underestimated their mark.
+This blind man (Stephen Lang) is a vicious powerhouse.
+He’s more powerful than any of them could have imagined.
+When the burglars discover that they have locked themselves into the man’s house, breaking out becomes much more complicated than breaking in.
+Lang is an intimidating presence here.
+For much of the movie, you believe he is justified in taking these kids out for trying to steal his stuff.
+A turkey baster will change your mind on who the rooting interest in this movie is.
+Hint: it’s not him.

 Jamie Lee Curtis in Halloween (2018)